Alan S. Inouye, January 2012, American Libraries

 Carrie Russell, 2010, The Board of Trustees of the University of Illinois.
 This article first appeared in Library Trends, Volume 58, Number 3, Winter 2010, pp. 349-357.

 This article provides responses to five copyright scenarios—institutional pricing, the face-to-face classroom, video copying and replacement, film clips and streaming video—that are frequently faced by librarians who manage and acquire media.
 Copyright is a particularly complex area for librarians who work with media.
 Frequently, librarians are confused about the legality of certain uses of media.
 This confusion is magnified when vendors sell licenses to librarians when they are not necessary.
-The Technology, Education and Copyright Harmonization Act of 2002 is a convoluted law that many view as a restriction of fair use rights.
+The Technology, Education, and Copyright Harmonization Act of 2002 is a convoluted law that many view as a restriction of fair use rights.
 Fair use is a copyright exception that can be applied to all of the exclusive rights of copyright including public performances and digital transmissions.
 This article also suggests that behavior affects how we interpret the law.

 Timothy Vollmer, January 2009, Library Technology Reports

+OITP IT Policy Analyst, Timothy Vollmer's “On-the-Ground Lessons from OITP’s Public Library Connectivity Study” discusses findings from the 2007 OITP Connectivity Study, examining the exploding demand for broadband connectivity at public libraries, analyzing barriers to increasing connectivity, and suggesting ways libraries and policymakers may better plan for and implement fast connections in public libraries.
 Increasing demand for public library Internet Access and the increasing bandwidth requirements of today's Internet applications and services have created a perfect storm of library connectivity challenges.
 And, ongoing financial, political, and industry obstacles have limited the adoption of broadband.
 This article summarizes OITP's 2007 Public Library Connectivity Project.
 Through interviews and public library site visits, it analyzed connectivity demand, barriers to broadband adoption, capacity planning, and positive steps forward in ensuring America's libraries can get the connectivity they need to serve their users.

 Carrie Lowe, October 2008, American Libraries

 What is the largest source of potential federal funding for public libraries?
-Your first thought may naturally be the Library Services and Technology Act , a program that provided around $220 million for libraries in FY2008.
-But the correct answer is the Education-Rate Program, commonly known as the “e-rate,” with at least $2.25 billion per year—one of the four programs that comprise the federal Universal Services Fund (USF) that was established in the Communications Act of 1934 to equalize the cost of telephone services to underserved areas of the country.
+Your first thought may naturally be the Library Services and Technology Ac, a program that provided around $220 million for libraries in FY2008.
+But the correct answer is the Education-Rate Program, commonly known as the “E-rate,” with at least $2.25 billion per year—one of the four programs that comprise the federal Universal Services Fund (USF) that was established in the Communications Act of 1934 to equalize the cost of telephone services to underserved areas of the country.
 The 1996 Telecommunications Act took it a step further by adding support for advanced telecommunications and information services, extending the USF’s priorities to include K–12 schools and public libraries.
-Thus, the birth of the e-rate.
+Thus, the birth of the E-rate.